caltechlibrary/dataset/README.md

     + Close (collection) - writes changes to collection.json to disc if dirty
     + Delete (collection) - removes a collection from disc
     + Keys (collection) - list of keys in the collection
-    + Select (collection) - returns the request select list, will create the list and append keys if not exist
+    + Select (collection) - returns the request select list, will create the list if not exist, append keys if provided
     + Clear (collection) - Removes a select list from a collection and disc
-    + List (collection) - returns the names of the available select lists
+    + Lists (collection) - returns the names of the available select lists
 + JSON document level
     + Create (JSON document) - saves a new JSON blob to disc with given blob name (sets dirty flag on collection)
     + Read (JSON document)) - finds the JSON document in the buckets and returns the JSON document contents